msoe-cyb2311/25templateL3/README.md

     - Implementation challenges you faced
     - Performance comparison results
     - Screenshots of your working application
+    - A short tutorial to teach me how to use your App
     - Any feedback or suggestions

 ## Resources